Mike Hostilo Law Firm

 Therefore, if someone is injured on the property due to negligence or carelessness, the owner is liable.
 However, proving this can be tricky.
 It requires evidence that your injury resulted from a dangerous condition on their property – and that the owner knew about it or should have known.

-The liability lawyers at The Mike Hostilo Law Firm can help.
+The liability lawyers at MIke Hostilo Law firm can help.
 We will work to gather the necessary evidence and prove your premises liability claim.
 But it’s important that you act quickly.
-If you’ve been injured, contact our premises liability attorneys as soon as possible.
+If you’ve been injured, contact our premises liability lawyer as soon as possible.

 Also, be sure to notify the property owner that you are injured and seeking medical attention immediately.
 Getting medical attention right away is not only critical for your care, but in documenting that the injury resulted from the accident.
 The time available for filing a premise liability claim is limited, so there’s no time to waste.